Project-MTee/mtee-deployment/README.md

 - Revising the persistent volume sizes for file translation and speech recognition file storage depending on expected workload.
 - Configuring maximum file upload size in the ingress configuration (`nginx.ingress.kubernetes.io/proxy-body-size`).
-- Using specific known compatible image versions instead on `latest`.
+- Using specific known compatible image versions instead of `latest`.